Julien-R44/unocss-preset-flowbite/README.md

 # unocss-preset-flowbite
 💅 An adaptation of the [Flowbite](https://flowbite.com/) Tailwind plugin for UnoCSS

 🚧 **Warning: The preset does not currently support all Flowbite features yet.
-Use this plugin at your own risk.**
+Use it at your own risk.
+And feel free to make PRs.**

 # Installation
 ```